Mohammad-Faisal/Mohammad-Faisal/README.md

-### Hi there.
+### Hi there 👋
-I am a fullstack software engineer from bangladesh 👋
+I am a fullstack software engineer from bangladesh

 - 🔭 Currently working on multiple frontend and backend project using react and nodejs
 - 🌱 Currently learning design patterns in depth